tautvydasversockas/CSharp_Beginners_Course/01-console-application/README.md

 ```
 `using` directive allows the use of types in a namespace (we will get to that later) so that you do not have to qualify the use of a type in that namespace.
 In this application we need to use `System` namespace since the `Console` part is from `System` namespace.

 Try to remove `using System` line.
-You will see your compiler "complaining" (word Console marked in red).
+You will see your compiler "complaining" - word Console marked in red.

 Change from:
 ```csharp